-Over 500 million years of geological processing formed the limestone deposits that are the foundation of Halong Bay.
-Thereafter, 20 million years of erosion and tectonic adjustments made this area one of the world’s most profound karst topography landscapes.
+Over 500 million years of geological processing formed the limestone deposits that are the foundation of Halong Bay, Vietnam.
+Thereafter, 20 million years of erosion and tectonic adjustments turned this area into one of the world’s most profound karst topography seascapes.
 As a result, the site was listed as a UNESCO world heritage site in 1994.

 Halong Bay Cruise – Day One